List on Bids44 →

 Essential Checks

-12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white sticker (Liquid Contact Indicator).
+12. Check for water damage—remove the SIM tray and shine a light inside the slot.
+Look for a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 *#06#Show IMEI number — verify it matches box and settings

-*#0*#Samsung full test menu (may not work on Vivo, try anyway)
+*#0*#Samsung full test menu (may not work on all Vivo phones)

 Insider Checks